quang-do-se/aws-certs/devops/tmp/study.md

 - AWS Config is Regional.
 We'll need a CloudFormation StackSets to enable Config in all accounts and all regions.

+- There are two types of triggers for Config Rules:
+  - `Configuration changes`
+  - `Periodic`

 ----------

 ## Elastic Container Service